angrbrd/hyperledger-fabric-basics/README.md

 ## Verify The Fabric Network

-From the command line of your Docker Quickstart Terminal (you may need to open another one from the Applications menu):
+Open another Docker Quickstart Terminal by clicking on the Docker Quickstart Terminal icon within your Mac's application view.

 (1) Verify the correct number of Docker containers is up.